krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - Over time, more labeling is automated → saves time and cost

-### SageMaker Feature Store

-Find, discover, and share features in Studio.
-Keep it organized (feature groups) and share features across different models.
-  - Integrates with many technologies: kinesis, kafka, EMR, glue, athena, lambda etc. Created glue data catalog.
-  - You can access it pffline from S3 or streaming via http put/get requests

 ### SageMaker Edge Manager

 Software agent for edge devices